Coaching for Change

 Matching Coach and Client

-Perhaps the most important step is for you to find the right coach-and vice versa.
+Perhaps the most important step is for you to find the right coach-and create an effective relationship.
 To help you in your decision, I would like to share with you some of my background, and "why I coach" on the next page.
 My background includes certification as a life and career coach by the Hudson Institute of Santa Barbara California and Certification in Trama Informed Professional Coaching (Lodestar) and in Experiential Learning (Institute for Experiential Learning)

 I have also been very active as a fellow of the Institute of Coaching (McLean Hospital/Harvard University) and guided by the work of Richard Boyatzis and others associated with the the IOC.

-My clients have included both corporations such as Premier Healthcare and Mercy Housing, government agencies, including the Center for Disease Control, educational institutions including the George Washington University, Mt Sinai, UCSF, VCU and Northwestern, as well as individuals in both health care and other professions.
-I am also am lead faculty for the Leadership-Life Skills Courses for Geriatric Palliative Care Fellows at Mt Sinai NY and UCSF and the on line course of the American Geriatrics Society
+My clients have included both corporations such as Premier Healthcare and Mercy Housing, government agencies, including the Center for Disease Control, California Department of Public Health and the National Academy of Sciences, educational institutions including the George Washington University, Mt Sinai, UCSF, VCU and Northwestern, as well as individuals in health care and other professions.
+I am also am lead faculty for the Leadership-Life Skills Courses for Geriatric Palliative Care Fellows at Mt Sinai NY and UCSF and the on line course of the American Geriatrics Society and senior faculty with Lodestar Coaching and the Leadership Institute at UCSF.
+Finally I do pro bono work with fellows and students from a variety of health professions in early leadership and life development.

 Leading from behind means deep listening, careful inquiry, being a sounding board, and helping each client along a pathway of self-discovery focused.
 While the primary focus of coaching is often on work related challenges or life changes involving work such as job change or retirement, taking into account the “whole person” recognizes that while our work environment, or changes related to work including retirement, may present special challenges, we are also part of our intimate relationships, extended families, communities, and societies, and that changes in one sphere, strongly influence the degree, and effectiveness of our coping in other spheres.
 Gifting ourselves with taking time to understand how these other areas may impact on our work –or how these other areas might be impacted changes in our work is essential.
 These concepts, coupled with the seminal work of Boyatzis on the critical role that relationships, recognizing our core values and passion, and how to translate our values into changing undesirable habits and acquiring more effective coping skill are all foundational to my coaching.